PeqNP/ays-docs/content/library/what-is-an-agent.md

 ---
-title: "Self Reporting Agents"
+title: "Agent Sensors"
 date: 2024-02-08T07:46:04-08:00
 draft: false
 ---

-# Self Reporting Agents
+# Agent Sensors

-Agents allow any system to self-report its status.
+Agent sensors allow any system to self-report its status.
 Some common examples of possible agents:

 - IoT devices
 - 3rd party webhooks, such as a NewRelic alert webhook
-- Services that may be brought up or down depending on demand
+- Track server resource usage

-An agent can relate to a pre-configured node in the system, or it can create its own node as a child to a parent node.
+An agent can create its own child node or add a monitor to an existing parent node.
 An agent may also adopt a template.
 Templates make it easy to configure, and manage, any sized group of nodes to behave in the same way.

 If you know what you need, please visit the API docs for the `/agent/` endpoint at the [External Message Ingestion Service Documentation](https://api.bithead.io:9443/docs/) page.